Interactive CLICK each row to find latest price for Parts, Almost-Ready-to-Fly (ARF), Bind-&-Fly (BNF) or Ready-To-Fly (RTF) drones.

 Do you feel the need for FPV Drone speed?
-Starting with ready to fly racers and finishing with one-off record breakers, for 2017 we have collected the fastest FPV Racing Drones together, side by side.
+From ready-to-fly racers to custom record breakers, for 2017 we have collected the fastest FPV Racing Drones together, side by side.
 Compare drones on our leaderboard, learn how each drone uses its own approach in pursuit of speed, and see each FPV racing drone in action.

 A combination of high performance, great flight dynamics and easy setup make the Crusader GT2 the easiest route to competitive FPV drone racing.
 A flight ready GT2 weighs 504g – with a claimed thrust between 900-1300g/motor, that gives the GT2 a thrust to weight ratio above 10 : 1 and a maximum speed of 89 mph or 143 kmh as verified by radar gun.
 The Crusader GT2 is also a hybrid – you can go racing but also carry a GoPro Hero Session camera to capture high speed laps in 4K resolution (shown below).

 The partly built GT2 includes a D-Link F3 flight controller, Power Distribution Board or ‘PDB’, 30A BLHeli_S ESCs, D-Silver 2205 2480KV competitive motors, a HS1177 700TVL SONY camera, SP3 48CH video transmitter and 4 inch props.
 To go flying, just add a 3-4S battery/charger, radio handset/receiver and FPV goggles (see full parts list HERE).
 Diatone calls the GT2 ‘Plug & Play’ because no soldering expertise is required to complete the build – just plug in the missing components.
 Including everything for FPV flight, the GT2 comes in at $459.
 Check out the insane speed of the GT2 in the video below (GoPro footage).